AllenAnthes/Invaders/README.md

 # Invaders
-Created by: Allen Anthes<br>
+Created by: Allen Anthes, personal summer 2017 project <br>
-Remake of original Space Invaders by the Taito Corporation
+Remake of original Space Invaders by the Taito Corporation<br>

-# Build Executible
+# Build Executable
 For windows open a command prompt and navigate to main project folder using <br>
 <code> cd C:\Path\To\Folder </code><br>
 then<br>